 Techniques above & beyond

-Careful examination of the chimney from top to bottom with photo documentation allowing for a precise diagnosis and estimate.
+Careful examination of the chimney from top to bottom using a drone with photo documentation allowing for a precise diagnosis and estimate.

 No “band-aid” repairs!
 I repair chimneys with integrity so that more expensive future problems are averted.
 Do it once and do it right!